idnow/de.idnow.ios/README.md

 __Note__: To get the sample projects work, you have to call "pod install" to install dependencies.

+### XCFramework

+- Download the current release from and copy the idnow_vi.xcframework folder to your project directory.

+- Or add the repo as a git submodule (git lfs required.
+For the initial checkout do git lfs pull)

+- Add idnow_vi.xcframework folder into Embed Frameworks of your Xcode project as embed and signed.

+- import 'idnow_vi.h' // --> Objective-C Project

+- or import idnow_vi // --> Swift Project

 ## Settings
 The settings that should be used for the identification process provided by IDnow.